 This community-based program provides support to families with children who engage in challenging behaviors that interfere with everyday life.
-In order for families to qualify for services, their youth must be under the age of 21 and enrolled in MassHealth Standard and Common Health.
+In order for families to qualify for services, their youth must be under the age of 21 and enrolled in MassHealth Standard or Common Health.

 The program serves Boston Metro, North Shore, South Shore, and Fall River communities.